skirpichev/python-gmp/README.rst

 has been tested with CPython 3.9 through 3.14 and for PyPy 3.10 and 3.11.

 This module can be used as a gmpy2/python-flint replacement to provide CPython-compatible integer (mpz) and rational (mpq) types.
-The module includes also few functions (factorial, gcd and isqrt), compatible with the stdlib's module math.
+It includes few functions (factorial, gcd and isqrt), compatible with the stdlib's module math.

-Releases are available in the Python Package Index at https://pypi.org/project/python-gmp/
+Releases are available in the Python Package Index (PyPI) at https://pypi.org/project/python-gmp/